Kcired-reza/Dinoparks/dinoparks-web-ui/README.md

 In this mode the app can be viewed at 'http://localhost:3000'

-# Type 'npm insatll -g serve'
+# Type 'npm install -g serve'
 This is needed to deploy the app as a static server

+# Type 'npm run build'
+This will build the production version of the web app

 # Type 'serve -s build' to deploy static server of the app